MrMaverick10/miniclip_challenge/README.md

 ## Description

-"My Game" is an Erlang application that demonstrates the basic client-server interaction with TCP connections.
-The project includes two main components:
+"My Game" is a simple client-server application written in Erlang that demonstrates basic interaction using TCP connections.
+The project consists of two main components:

-- **Server (`my_game_app`)**: A multi-client server that can accept multiple concurrent connections, manage game interactions, and respond to client commands.
+- **Server (`my_game_app`)**: Handles multiple client connections and manages user interactions such as room creation, deletion, and messaging.

-- **Client (`my_game_client`)**: A client application to connect to the server, send user name, and receive responses.
+- **Client (`my_game_client`)**: Connects to the server, allowing users to interact by creating rooms, joining them, and sending messages to other participants.

-### Features:
+### Features
-- The server accepts multiple simultaneous connections from different clients.
+- **Multi-client support**: The server handles multiple simultaneous connections.
-- The client sends its name to the server and receives a personalized welcome message.
-- The client can send commands such as 'quit' to exit the game.
+- **Room management**: Clients can create, list, delete, join, and leave chat rooms.
+- **Broadcast messaging**: Messages can be sent to all users in a room.
+- **Graceful disconnection**: Clients can quit cleanly, ensuring server resources are released.

 ## Build, Compilation and Test Instructions